redminter/minivns-frontend/README.md

 # minivns-frontend
 This is a front-end part of project "Minivns" - a service for managementing students assignments.
-To make this code work you need to run back-end part and a db, as it mentioned in ReadME Here [Minivns-backend](https://github.com/redminter/minivns)
+To make this code work you need to run back-end part and a db, as it mentioned in ReadME here [Minivns-backend](https://github.com/redminter/minivns)